Go back in time to the prehistoric wonders of Orkney and the Outer Hebrides on this tour from Edinburgh.

 You’ll see emerald blue shores and cream-white beaches in Lewis and Harris.
 You’ll be entranced by the vivid tales of prehistoric history in the Orkney Archipelago.
 And you’ll be blown away by the sheer geological wonders of the Isle of Skye.

 It’s an unforgettable chance to escape to the wild and beautiful north of Scotland.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-Is a relaxed start to the day, as you leave Orkney and sail the Viking waters back to the mainland.
-From here you travel the old road right across the very top of Scotland, driving past the stunning Ben Loyal and Ben Hope mountains following the rocky cliffs and stunning golden sand beaches of our northern coastline.
-We then visit the far northwest highlands and the grandeur, expanse and wilderness of the mountains of Assynt before stopping to view the 15th century ruins of Ardvreck Castle.
-From here we travel to Ullapool, situated at the mouth of Loch Broom, a beautiful whitewashed fishing village where you will spend you next two nights.
+After a relaxed start, you leave Orkney and sail the Viking waters back to the mainland.
+From here, you travel the old road right across the very top of Scotland, driving past the stunning Ben Loyal and Ben Hope mountains, following the rocky cliffs and stunning golden sand beaches.

 You will say goodbye to this group here, and will be collected by your new guide and group on the morning of day six.

 You have a free day in Ullapool before you join your new driver-guide and companions.
 This picturesque fishing town is surrounded by stunning mountains and is a paradise for wildlife enthusiasts.